adequatica/adequatica.github.io/_posts/2025-09-02-when-you-run-out-of-money-playing-baccarat-punto-banco.md

 | Profitable games               | 81.94%         |
 | Profitably ended games         | 0%             |

 Don’t be fooled by 81,94% of profitable games and a maximum recorded bankroll (but it was one time in a million simulations).
-Due to a high payout (8:1), a bankroll may exceed the initial bankroll during the game, but in the long run, a gambler will run out of bankroll in 692 rounds.
+Due to a high payout (8:1), a bankroll may exceed the starting bankroll during the game, but in the long run, a gambler will run out of bankroll in 692 rounds.
 It’s 1,35 times faster than betting always on Punto or Banco.

 ### Bet on Last Hand